GoogleCloudPlatform/php-docs-samples/appengine/php72/errorreporting/README.md

 # Stackdriver Error Reporting on App Engine Standard for PHP 7.2

-This app demonstrates how to report errors on App Engine Standard for PHP 7.2 and shows how different PHP error types are handled.
+This application demonstrates how to report errors on App Engine Standard for PHP 7.2.
+It also demonstrates how different PHP error types are handled.

 To set up **error reporting** in your App Engine PHP 7.2 application, simply follow these two steps: